doublerobotics/d3-sdk/docs/API.md

 - ultrasonic.stop
   - event: `DRUltrasonic.stopCycle`
 - other:
-  - `DRUltrasonic.measurement` is fired each time a new sensor is read.
+  - event: `DRUltrasonic.measurement` is fired each time a new sensor is read.

 ### updater
 - updater.base.installHex